jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 July 14, 2011
 How to Be Alone by Jonathan Franzen

+>The first lesson reading teaches is how to be alone.

 August 06, 2011
 The Last Campaign: Robert F. Kennedy and 82 Days That Inspired America by Thurston Clarke